 -(1853) Henry David Thoreau (Poet) Stays at Howe's Tavern.

 -(1862) Henry Wadsworth Longfellow visits Howe Tavern and writes Tales of a Wayside Inn, making the Howe Tavern a Colonial Landmark.

 -(1923) Henry Ford purchases the Wayside Inn, renamed and restored the property which is now a National Historic Site.

-The Wayside Inn, located in Sudbury, Massachusetts is still operational today offering a restaurant, ten historically accurate guest rooms and hosting for small receptions.
+The Wayside Inn, located in Sudbury, Massachusetts, is still operational today offering a restaurant, ten historically accurate guest rooms, and hosting for small receptions.
 It is reputedly the oldest operating inn in the country.
-The inn's archive has documents from 1686 including the official license granted to the first innkeeper, David Howe in 1716.
-Lydia Howe, granddaughter was born in the inn.
+The inn's archive has documents from 1686 including the official license granted to the first innkeeper, David Howe, in 1716.
+Lydia Howe, the granddaughter was born in the inn.

-The Inn will celebrate its 300 year Anniversary in 2016.
+The Inn celebrated its 300th Anniversary in 2016.
 For more information go to www.wayside.org where a list of present-day prices for food and lodging can be obtained.